Let me tell you a story….

 I’m a California-native writer, musician, and performer headquartered in the magnificent Emerald City of Seattle, I’m a singer-songwriter and teaching artist who is documenting the fires inside, in the hope that they may fuel others.

 When I was 6, my mom told me that I was going to be a writer.

 I told her: “Don’t you tell me what to do!”

-I knew I wanted to be in front of people.
-Alone in my room I fantasized dramatic scenes on my deathbed in which everyone gathered around, finally appreciated me, and listened with rapt, tear-strew attention as I breathlessly sang the most beautiful songs anyone had ever heard.
+I knew I was supposed to have an audience.
+Alone in my room I fantasized dramatic scenes on my deathbed in which everyone gathered around, finally appreciated me, and listened with tear-strew devotion as I breathlessly sang the most beautiful songs anyone had ever heard.

 I chose Cornish College of the Arts in Seattle, Washington for my theater immersion.
 That training led to 10 years of acting professionally, commercially and happily.
 During that time I also wrote a novel, had an essay published, and developed a budding songwriting habit.
 After teaching myself guitar I stepped away from the theater and transitioned full-time into writing, recording and producing my own music.
 I toured my guitar, Positive Annie, all over the country to share my songs and create connection.
 My music has been compared to contemporary acts such as Alanis Morissette, Natalie Merchant and Aimee Mann; and such classic performers as Tom Petty, Joni Mitchell and Buffy Sainte-Marie.